-As we're a UK-based publication, the Chromecast apps listed here are UK-centric and therefore may not work in your territory (unless you use a VPN).
-Sorry everyone else.
+Once you've downloaded the mandatory Chromecast apps (here's the iTunes and Google Play links), check out this selection of our favourite apps to get the most from your nifty telly dongle.
+As we're a UK-based publication, the Chromecast apps listed here are UK-centric.
+That means they may not work in your territory (unless you use a VPN).

 As well as our choices for best apps, we've also included a personal wishlist of services that aren't yet Chromecast-compatible, as well as some decidedly naff apps to steer well clear of.